Hungary Pet Passport & Import Regulations

 If traveling to Hungary from another country, then the forms must be endorsed by the government agency responsible for the import and export of animals.

 This form is good for transports of 5 or less dogs, cats or ferrets. (see step 6 if you are traveling with more than 5 pets).
 The form is good for 4 months of travel within the EU as long as the rabies vaccination documented on it does not expire.

 Non-Commercial Transport to Hungary from another EU Member State:

 Have your veterinarian update an EU Pet Passport for your pet.
-An EU health certificate is not required for pets traveling to Austria from another EU Member State unless a rabies booster was administered by a veterinarian outside of the EU at any time after your pet received its microchip.
+An EU health certificate is not required for pets traveling to Hungary from another EU Member State unless a rabies booster was administered by a veterinarian outside of the EU at any time after your pet received its microchip.

 No matter what country you are entering Hungary from, you or your representative must sign a Declaration of Non-Commercial Transport stating that your pet's transport does not involve the sale or transfer of ownership of your pet.